 Savings?
 Why look at savings when there is a 25% growth?

-These real life examples showed how our buyers agent service had helped our clients save in a successful purchase.
+These true examples are how our buyers agent service had helped our clients save in a successful purchase.
 The true savings is often made when our clients DID NOT buy.
 That was when they heed our advice to walk away, because the properties were either:

 have little to no growth;

-When you buy the right property, the real benefit is realised when you bought at the right time, and bought one that appreciates over time at a greater rate than other investment options.
+When you buy the right property, the real benefit is realised when you buy at the right time, and have bought one that appreciates over time at a greater rate than other investment options.

 So, is it worth using a buyers agent?
 How do you put a price on the savings and disaster avoidance?

-If you’d like to explore how you can benefit from our Melbourne buyer agent service, get in touch, and we'll be keen to have a chat.
+If you’d like to explore how you can benefit from our Melbourne buyer agent service, get in touch, and we will explore if our services are right for you.